Nostromo: Major characters

-Film, TV or theatrical adaptations
+Adaptations and translations

 Fox Film produced a lavish silent film version in 1926 called The Silver Treasure directed by Rowland V. Lee and starring George O'Brien.
 It is now a lost film.

 In 1991, British director David Lean was to film the story of Nostromo, with Steven Spielberg producing it for Warner Bros., but Lean died a few weeks before the principal photography was to begin in Almería.
-Marlon Brando, Paul Scofield, Peter O'Toole, Isabella Rossellini, Christopher Lambert and Dennis Quaid had all been set to star in this adaptation, along with Georges Corraface in the title role.
+Marlon Brando, Paul Scofield, Peter O'Toole, Isabella Rossellini, Christopher Lambert, Dennis Quaid and Alexei Sayle had all been set to star in this adaptation, along with Georges Corraface in the title role.

 In 1996, a television adaptation Nostromo was produced.
 It was adapted by John Hale and directed by Alastair Reid for the BBC, Radiotelevisione Italiana, Televisión Española, and WGBH Boston.
 It starred Claudio Amendola as Nostromo, and Colin Firth as Señor Gould.

+The novel was translated to Polish for the first time in 1928 by Stanisław Wyrzykowski.
+It received several other translations to Polish: in 1972 by Jadwiga Korniłowiczowa, in 1981 by Jan Józef Szczepański and in 2023 by Maciej Świerkocki.